Putin hopes tycoons reinvest TNK-BP cash in Russia

-Rosneft this month finalised a deal to buy half of the Anglo-Russian oil firm for $28 billion (17 billion pounds) from AAR, a consortium of four billionaires - Mikhail Fridman, German Khan, Viktor Vekselberg and Len Blavatnik.
+Rosneft this month finalised a deal to buy half of the Anglo-Russian oil firm for $28 billion from AAR, a consortium of four billionaires - Mikhail Fridman, German Khan, Viktor Vekselberg and Len Blavatnik.

 "I hope that they will invest the proceeds in the Russian economy," Putin said in answer to a question at a news conference broadcast live to the nation on Thursday.